madetech/nhs-virtual-visit/README.md

 This service allows ward staff to schedule a visit for a patient.
 Allowing face to face visits for visitors who are unable to visit in person.

-It includes an administration panel which provides self-service functionality for adding new Trusts, Hospitals, and Wards.
+It includes an Administration panel which provides self-service functionality for adding new Trusts, Hospitals, and Wards.

 ## User flows